-1. Free Grace Rejects Calvanism and Its Teaching
+1. Free Grace Rejects Calvinism and Its Teaching

 This is probably why many Calvinists are attacking the free grace theological position.
 Many Calvinists have the wrong understanding of sin, the nature of salvation, and many things.
 I am not saying that there are no good people among them.

-Almost all of them reject Charismatism and Prosperity Gospel which I also hate; but nevertheless, teaching the TULIP is a deal-breakers, and anyone who believes in TULIP is not saved.
+Almost all of them reject Charismatism and Prosperity Gospel which I also hate; nevertheless, teaching the TULIP is a deal-breaker, and anyone who believes in TULIP is not saved.

 2. Free Grace gives a proper definition of Repentance and how it relates to Salvation.

 Many people subscribe to the idea that you have to repent of your sins before you can be saved, they have misunderstood repentance.